Watts-per-Intelligence Part II: Algorithmic Catalysis: Examples

 \subsection{Catalytic computation as a limit}

-Finally, we show how the Buhrman--Cleve--Kouck{\'y}--Loff--Speelman model of catalytic computation is recovered in a precise limit.
+Finally, we show how the Buhrman--Cleve--Kouck{\'y}--Loff--Speelman model of catalytic computation \cite{buhrman2014computing} is recovered in a precise limit.

 \begin{proposition}[Zero-reconfiguration, structure-free limit] In the regime $\Delta_K^{\mathrm{cycle}}=0$, $\eta=0$, $\Hw_{\mathrm{adapt,cat}}=\Hw_{\mathrm{exec,cat}}$, and $\sigma(\Class)$ taken as a constant-length descriptor, Definition~\ref{def:catalyst} reduces to a decision-problem instance of the catalytic computation model: reusable auxiliary state with exact restoration, no structural assumption on its contents, and no thermodynamic cost beyond the Landauer floor.
 In this regime Theorem~\ref{thm:coupling} degenerates to the trivial bound $N_{\mathrm{inf}}^{*}\ge 0$. \end{proposition} \begin{proof} The result follows by inspecting each condition in Definition~\ref{def:catalyst} under the stated limits.
 Setting $\Delta_K^{\mathrm{cycle}}=0$ enforces exact restoration, so the execution substrate must return to its initial state after each cycle, recovering the catalytic-tape condition of Buhrman et~al.~\cite{buhrman2014computing}.
 Setting $\eta=0$ removes any requirement that the substrate encode structure of the task class, so the auxiliary state may be arbitrary.
 Taking $\sigma(\Class)$ to have constant length ensures that both $K_U(\sigma(\Class))$ and $K_U(\sigma(\Class)\mid S)$ are $O(1)$, so the selectivity bound \eqref{eq:selectivity-bound} yields $\log_2\Gamma\le c_U$, which does not constrain the speed-up at the level of asymptotic complexity.
 Applying the universal-search cost model of Definition~\ref{def:search-model} under these parameter choices recovers the standard catalytic-computation setting with speed-up not constrained by selectivity.
 Under these conditions, Definition~\ref{def:catalyst} reduces to the standard catalytic computation model: reusable auxiliary state with exact restoration and no structural assumptions.
 Substituting into Theorem~\ref{thm:coupling} then gives $\Eadapt\ge 0$, reflecting that, in the absence of structural requirements, the adaptation-cost bound of Theorem~\ref{thm:coupling} imposes no non-trivial thermodynamic lower bound. \end{proof}